zelikos/zelikos.github.io/docs/_apps/rollit.md

 ## Source

 Chance is designed and developed as free and open source software.
-The source code is available [on GitLab](https://gitlab.com/zelikos/rollit).
+The source code is available [here](https://github.com/zelikos/rannum).